francoisgeorgy/midi-file-tools/README.md

 A map if a file containing one or more lines defining a name for a specific MIDI note number.

-    <NOTE-NUMBER> <INSTRUMENT NAME>
+    <NOTE-NUMBER> <INSTRUMENT-NAME>

 - NOTE-NUMBER must be a number between 0 and 127
-- INSTRUMENT NAME is a string.
+- INSTRUMENT-NAME is a string.

 Parsing rules:

 - A _blank space_ is defined as a serie of one or more space character or tab character.
 The two can be mixed.
-- The first blank space is the separator between <NOTE-NUMBER> and <INSTRUMENT NAME>.
+- The first blank space is the separator between NOTE-NUMBER and INSTRUMENT-NAME.
-- <INSTRUMENT NAME> can includes blank spaces.
+- INSTRUMENT-NAME can includes blank spaces.
-- If <INSTRUMENT NAME> begins and ends with doubles quotes, the doubles quotes will be removed.
+- If INSTRUMENT-NAME begins and ends with doubles quotes, the doubles quotes will be removed.
 - Any blank (space, tab) at the beginning or at the end of the line will be removed.
 - Lines that begin with `//`, `--`, `;` or `#` are comments and will be ignored.
 - Empty lines will be ignored